 WPSR is a non-commercial, educational radio station whose license is held by the Evansville Vanderburgh School Corporation.
 The station broadcasts 24 hours a day, 365 days a year, and delivers programs and music produced by students of the EVSC as well as surrounding high schools in the area.
-90.7 is Evansville's Real Variety including updates from NBC News Radio, Weather, and News from Eyewitness News, in addition to student programs and the Totally 80's Weekend.
+90.7 is Evansville's Real Variety including updates from NBC News Radio, local weather from Eyewitness News, in addition to student programs and the Totally 80's Weekend.

 This station is part of the curriculum of the Media Communication and Broadcasting program at the Southern Indiana Career & Technical Center.
 WPSR is a real-life tool for students to learn as much as possible about radio, television, and other forms of media.